dev-nolant/SBAC/README.md

-# SBAC: SandBox Anti-Cheat 🛡️
+# SBAC: SandBoxi Anti-Cheat 🛡️

 Welcome to the official repository of SBAC (SandBox Anti-Cheat), a pioneering solution designed to ensure fair play and integrity within online gaming environments. 🎮 SBAC leverages advanced sandboxing technology to isolate game processes, scrutinize actions, and prevent cheating mechanisms from influencing game outcomes.
 Our mission is to provide a secure, reliable, and highly efficient anti-cheat system that supports developers and communities in maintaining a clean and competitive gaming experience.